Ji-Xpress/ji-xpress/README.md

 ### What is Ji-Xpress?

-Ji-Xpress is a 2D Custom Game Builder developed on Godot using GDScript.
+Ji-Xpress is a 2D Custom Game Builder developed on Godot using GDScript and available as Open Source on GitHub.
+It will allow Game Developers to create Game Environments in which they can expose a Game Builder interface for their Game Players using the Godot Engine.

+What makes Ji-Xpress different is that you can embed the Game Builder into your Godot Game project and totally customize how you want the Game Building experience to work.
+So in essence Ji-Xpress is a tool that allows you to define your own Game Building experience on the Godot Engine.

 ### Ji-Xpress as Game Builder